Assistive Technology (AT) Impact Fund

 OADCPH - facilitating access to quality AT to rehabilitation centres through technical support, innovative distribution and professional capacity development

-Find out more about our investment portfolio or watch our recent webinar to meet the ventures.
+Find out more about our investment portfolio or watch our recent webinar to meet the ventures or see our AT Impact Fund Playbook, a window in to the venture experiences and a unique view of the fund itself.

 Find out more